folaaramide/100-days-of-devops/day-24/nautilus-git-create-branch/README.md

 git checkout -b xfusioncorp_news master

-- Creates and switches to xfusioncorp_news; Isolates new feature work from production.
+-Creates and switches to xfusioncorp_news; Isolates new feature work from production.

 7️.
 Verify New Branch